-Endorsed projects
+Endorsed Projects

-PCAPS welcomes collaboration with institutions and individuals working on matters associated with environmental services in polar regions.
+PCAPS welcomes collaboration with institutions and individuals working on matters associated with environmental services in the polar regions.

 PCAPS invites projects that support its goal and aims to apply for endorsement by the Scientific Steering Committee (SSC) of the World Weather Research Programme (WWRP).